flojug/bibicode/README.md

 - base58 for base 58 as used in bitcoin address representation
 - bibi for bibi-binary as defined by Boby Lapointe, the inspirator of this application
 - budu for an experimental numeral system which is well readable
-- utf8 for an experimental numeral system which is a combination of several utf8 symbols
-- chin for an experimental numeral system which uses chinese characters

 ## Example : using crate